SerenityOS/serenity/Base/usr/share/man/man7/proc.md

 not inquire the kernel to refresh the data.
-To keep data output being refreshed, the userland has to re-open the data node with a new file descriptor, or to perform the `lseek` syscall on the open file descriptor to reset the the offset to 0.
+To keep data output being refreshed, the userland has to re-open the data node with a new file descriptor, or to perform the `lseek` syscall on the open file descriptor to reset the offset to 0.

 ## See also